oracle/solaris-userland/components/bind/README.md

 ### bind.p5m - Server package - {#ips_server}

-Provides BIND server (in.named), server specific tools, and SMF features.
+Provides BIND server (in.named), server specific tools, and SMF services svc:/network/dns/server and svc:/system/check/bind.

 When the BIND server package is updated, using pkg(1) command, it logs a short note as the full instructions are rather long.
 The short note is located in ./Solaris/bind-notice.txt, which following an update is also viewable via `pkg history` command.
-The source of the longer note is in ./Solaris/bind-transition.txt.
+The source of the longer note is in ./Solaris/bind-transition.org.

 The short note is delivered as usr/share/doc/release-notes/bind-update.txt, and includes attribute